AnthonyEdwardStark3000/ObsidianNotes/Mysql.md

 ```
 **Correlated subquery**

+SubQueries cannot be executed separately here.
+Inner Query depends on the Outer Query for it's execution .
 ```
 -- List all employees whose salary is less than the avg salary in that department SELECT * FROM Employees